openwisp/openwisp-radius/docs/deploy/freeradius_wpa_enterprise.rst

 You will need to set up one inner tunnel for each organization too.

-Following the example for a hypotetical organization named org-A:
+Following the example for a hypothetical organization named org-A:

 .. code-block:: ini